girlsdontcry/girlsdontcry.github.io/cv.md

 	My research focuses on trustworthy machine learning, computer vision, and multimodal foundation models, with an emphasis on enhancing deep learning algorithm safety and explainability.
 I achieve this through methods of architecture modification, multi-task learning, and visualizing model behavior under adversarial attacks.
 My work also spans application domains such as multimodal systems, object detection, object tracking, table representation learning, and structural health monitoring.
 	I have strong interests in building reliable algorithms and toolkits that understand, fortify and democratize AI security with an eye towards scalability and practicality in real-world settings.
-	I am highly self-disciplined, strong risk-taking and fearlessness about working on novel approaches.
-	I got praise from my internship mentors about willingness to review technical approaches, receive and incorporate feedback, and ask questions until understanding about reasoning behind mentor's recommendations.
-	Most importantly, my positive energy level throughout the research career is exceptional and contagious to teammates.
 </div>

 <div class="cv-spacer"></div>